What is Flannel?

 Questions, answered.

-How do you wear flannel without looking sloppy?
+How do I wear a flannel shirt without looking sloppy?